Code-Institute-Submissions/baileyl91-MS4_Ski_eCommerce_AprResub/README.md

 * A user should be able to create an account easily.
 * The content should be clear and easy to understand.
 * The checkout process should be straightforward and easy to understand.
+* Should be able to see reviews written by other users

 Returning User